Hacking-Lab/generator-hl-challenge/generators/app/templates/ubuntu-base-hl.md

 # <%= name %> (<%= uuid %>)
-This docker is based on the Ubuntu 22.04 Base image of the Hacking-Lab CTF system.
+This docker is based on the Ubuntu <%= versionTag %> Base image of the Hacking-Lab CTF system.
 This docker provides nothing (only base for other images).

 ## Customizing